 Report Writing: This term the whole school has been focusing on Reports as part of First Steps Writing in English.
 We have been looking at the key features of reports and have we have identified the various headings.
 The animal reports that we have been working on have linked closely with work that we have been carrying out in S.E.S.E.
 The first report we completed was on the Frog.
 We learned about the frog last year with Ms. Foster and Mr. Glynn also taught us some extra information.
 Our frog reports were very impressive!
 Next we explored the Butterfly.
 We used the iPads to research the butterfly and afterwards we reported back to the class on our findings.
 Mr. Glynn gave us a fact sheet which we discussed and we then categorised the facts into the different headings as a whole-class activity, before writing our reports.
 Our next report was on the Badger.
 This time we carried out our own iPad research again.
 We used the jig-saw method to research different information and we reported back on our given headings.
 Again, Mr. Glynn gave us a fact sheet, but this time we didn’t discuss the fact sheet as a whole-class, instead we had to do this on our own.
 Mr. Glynn was very impressed with the facts that we discovered.

-Our current report is on the Heron.
-Last week we worked in pairs to research the heron using the iPads.
+Our most recent report was on the Heron.
+First we worked in pairs to research the heron using the iPads.
 This time Mr. Glynn didn’t give us any help or extra information.
 We had to make sure we spent our time wisely, finding out information on each heading as, without this, we won’t be able to finish all parts of our report!
 Next we were teamed up with another pair to carry out a think-pair-share where we shared the information that we discovered, before planning our reports.
-Next week we will get the chance to write our own reports on the heron.
-We are confident that we will be able to make a really good effort all on our own.
+Finally we got the chance to write our own reports on the heron.
+We all made a really good effort all on our own.

 Here we are working in pairs to carry out our research on the heron.